ahmedkaludi/easy-appointments/trunk/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 2.10.0 (2020-01-05) =
+* Added option for slot count on connection level.
+Now you don't need to have same connections to increase number of slots, just alter that value on connection level
+* Now you can override booking overview template inside you theme under (`theme-folder/easy-appointments/booking.overview.tpl.php`)
+* Added option for making FullCalendar shortcode public
+* Added confirm popup for deleting appointments
+* Small style improvements

+= 2.9.2 (2019-12-23) =
+* Fixed issue with mail error that prevented sending confirmed message to user
+* Added new email template options for image and media

 = 2.9.1 (2019-12-14) =
 * Fixed issue with time in customers mail